Inference on LATEs with covariates: Introduction

+The empirical relevance of our method for treatment evaluation is illustrated with empirical applications from different fields of applied economics: a judge design study from \citet{stevenson2018distortion}, an experiment on banking access by \citet{dupas2018banking}, and in the supplementary material, we further study the effect of schooling \citep{card1995using}, health insurance \citep*{finkelstein2012oregon}, and an educational program \citep*{muralidharan2019disrupting}.
+We find that our method produces realistic LATE estimates in settings where the literature has found issues with existing methods for inferring LATEs.
+In settings in which assumptions underlying TSLS are harmless, our method produces very similar results with a negligible loss in precision.
+Hence, our inference method is able to detect statistically significant LATEs, while the applied researcher is assured that results are not driven by the often implicitly made assumptions underlying existing methods.

+To the best of our knowledge, we are the first to tackle the statistical challenges in inferring the weighted average of covariate-specific LATEs as derived by \citet{angrist1995two} that explicitly allows for weak monotonicity: the instrument may induce treatment take-up for some covariate groups, while it may discourage take-up for other groups.
+Weak monotonicity has been shown to be empirically relevant in judge designs \citep{aizer2015juvenile,mueller2015criminal,sigstad2023monotonicity}, information provision experiments \citep{vilfort2023interpreting}, and a wide range of other applied economic settings \citep{de2017tolerating}. \citet{sloczynski2020should} provides a review of 25 articles published in AEA journals between 2009 and 2015 and finds that 22 papers report at least one TSLS regression with individuals induced in and out of treatment.

+A strand of related literature aims to infer the unconditional LATE with semiparametric estimators \citep{abadie2003semiparametric}, non-parametric estimators \citep{frolich2007nonparametric}, and machine learning techniques \citep*{chernozhukov2018double}.
+The unconditional LATE weighs the covariate-specific reduced forms and first stages with the probability density function of the covariates.
+This parameter only has a causal interpretation under the notion of strong monotonicity: The instrument moves treatment take up in the same direction for all covariate groups.
+Under this assumption, the instrument interactions are not required for identification, which removes the inferential challenges with many and weak instruments.

-The remainder of this article is organized as follows. \Cref{sec:LATEs} explains the current practice of inferring LATEs with covariates from the data and its challenges. \Cref{sec:SIVE} introduces our proposed causal estimand and its inference procedure, supported by large sample theoretical results. \Cref{sec:mc} discusses the Monte Carlo simulations, \Cref{sec:application} the empirical application, and \Cref{sec:conclusion} concludes.
+The remainder of this article is organized as follows.
+Section~\ref{sec:LATEs} explains the current practice of inferring LATEs with covariates from the data and its challenges.
+Section~\ref{sec:SIVE} introduces our proposed causal estimand and its inference procedure, supported by large sample theoretical results.
+Section~\ref{sec:mc} discusses the Monte Carlo simulations, Section~\ref{sec:application} the empirical applications, and Section~\ref{sec:conclusion} concludes.